CyVerse-learning-materials/SciApps_guide/step4.rst

        - 'Red': Failed

      ..
 Tip::
-        A running workflow can also be saved then selected (in 'My workflows') to visualize running status later on.
+        A running workflow can also be saved then selected (in 'My workflows') to visualize its running status later on.

 ----